kwalcock/CLA/README.md

 # CLA

-Thiss is what you are contributing to.
+This is what you are contributing to.

+Here is my contribution.